Aaron-Kam/Mail-Merge-Email/README.md

 |  Jane | Who  |  jane@who.com |
 | Jake  | Lum  | lummyboi@gmail.com  |

 Then wherever in your template you want them to insert the recipients first name you would put `{{First Name}}` in the template.
+In this case, it will replaced by 'John' in the first email, 'Jane' in the second, and 'Jake' in the third.
 Any variables that do not corrrespond to a column in the spreadsheet will be left as is, and columns in the sheet that are not called will not be used.

 You must set a subject, which you can do by assigning it to the `SUBJECT` variable, and finally you must set your email.
 This can be done by changing the `SENDER` variable to your current email address.
 If it does not match your credentials, then it will fail.